-Then, after launching Pathwright 2 in 2016, I slumped into dissatisfaction with our product.
+But, after launching Pathwright 2 in 2016, I slumped into dissatisfaction with our product.
 It’s not that it wasn’t working.
-In fact, Pathwright educators loved the changes we’d made.
+In fact, people loved the changes we’d made.
 But I’d begun to fall into the Silicon Valley trap of thinking that somehow our little software app needed to “change the world.”

 Now we’ve never fit the mold of a Silicon Valley startup.
 We turned down venture capital in favor of bootstrapping and have always been profitable because we’ve had to be.
-We run Pathwright more like a family business than a startup.
-That isn’t to say we’re not ambitious, but we’ve never been motivated by truckloads of money or fame.
-We’ve always been more interested in making a dent in the world for good while we can.
+We've always run Pathwright more like an ordinary business.
+That isn’t to say we’re not ambitious, but we're not motivated by truckloads of money or fame.
+We're more interested in making a dent in the world for good while we can.

 Despite this, I’d drifted towards the stereotypical Silicon Valley siren call that our product might just change the entire world.
 But the reality is that most businesses — and especially software businesses — aren’t going to change the world.
 And that’s ok.
 Software is merely a tool, after all.